copernicus-mogley/zkav.club/README.md

 Salon: Informative discussions with people who work in the field, covering everything from peer-to-peer (p2p) file sharing to community governance, from brand and design to privacy in collaborative ecosystems.

-Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using free and open-source software (FOSS) to understanding decentralized livestreaming solutions.
+Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using free open-source software (FOSS) to understanding decentralized livestreaming solutions.

 Zk Av Club Foundry isn't just about watching or listening; it's about participating, learning, and shaping the future of collaborative content creation.